 Falling water, like in a waterfall, can be simply indicated by lines to indicate fall of water as shown below.
 To draw a waterfall at a distance, this is often sufficient.
 Stroke mentioned above should be used to show water continuing to the viewer as shown below.

-Same technique can be used to create multi level or cascading waterfall as shown below.
-Use ripple stroke to indicate water flowing down a slope and angular vertical lines to indicate water falling down.
+Same technique can be used to draw cascading waterfall as shown below.
+Use ripple stroke to draw water flowing down a slope and angular vertical lines to draw water falling down.